 Please do NOT wait until the last minute to start on this requirement!

 The point of this exercise is to learn more about how to evaluate your own performance as a teacher.
 Viewing a video of yourself teaching can be very instructive.
-It's also tough work ... and you might prefer to avoid it.
-Nevertheless I am consistently told by students every semester that the video is one of the most beneficial activities in the class.
-Maybe it will help to keep that in mind.
+It's also tough work, and you might prefer to avoid it.
+Nevertheless, we are consistently told by students every semester that the video is one of the most beneficial activities in this class.
+Maybe it will help to keep that in mind. :)

 It will be your responsibility to video yourself teaching.
-It's best that the teaching situation be "real" and "recent."
-I do not want you to use video that you made before this semester.
+It is best that the teaching situation be "real" and "recent."
+We do NOT want you to use video that you made before this semester.
 The video can be accomplished a number of different ways.

 If you are teaching a class this semester, then you're set!
 Just make arrangements to video one of your class sessions.
 Remember that teaching takes many forms.
 This does not have to be a lecture.

-It's not always sufficient to view the video by yourself.
+It is not always sufficient to view the video by yourself.
 You should also be open to getting the perspectives of a trusted colleague.
-So -- for this assignment you will be working in a team of EDCI 943 classmates in pairs or triads.
+So for this assignment you will be working in a team of EDCI 943 classmates in pairs or triads.
 We'll make arrangements for partnerships early in the semester.

 There are five steps to complete.
-Do NOT wait until late in the semester to start on this assignment!
+Please do NOT wait until late in the semester to start on this assignment!

 - First, video your teaching.
 You make arrangements to make the video.
-It may be possible for one of the Center's graduate assistants to help you make the video, if you prefer.
 You may check out video equipment from iTAC, or you may find it more convenient to use your department's equipment, or perhaps you have your own.
-If you are uncertain about making these arrangements, let me know.
-I'll help.
+If you are uncertain about making these arrangements, let us know and we will help.

 - Second, you view the video.
-This is the hardest step for many people, but you shouldn't put it off.
-You'll learn more from the experience if you view the results within a week of making the video.
+This is the hardest step for many people, but you should not put it off.
+You will learn more from the experience if you view the results within a week of making the video.
 [For this reason alone, I do not want you to use video that you have made before this semester.]
 Remember to consider both what went well and what you can improve.

-- Fifth, your team makes an appointment to discuss what you've learned from the experience of analyzing your teaching in the videos.
-Do not schedule this meeting until you and your partner(s) have completed steps 1-4.
+- Fifth, your team makes an appointment to discuss what you have learned from the experience of analyzing your teaching in the videos.
+You will meet with Whitney and Jana as as team, so that we can discuss your video in a comfortable and collaborative environment.
+Please do NOT schedule this meeting until you and your partner(s) have completed steps 1-4.